Kristen McDonald Rivet: Tenure

 McDonald Rivet took office on January 3, 2025, representing Michigan’s 8th congressional district.
 She was appointed to the Committee on Agriculture and the Committee on Transportation and Infrastructure, and was selected as the Freshman Leadership Representative for the New Democrat Coalition.

 As a member of the Agriculture Committee, she co-sponsored the bipartisan Foreign Agricultural Restrictions to Maintain Local Agriculture and National Defense (FARMLAND) Act, which was designed to expand the authority of the Committee on Foreign Investment in the United States to review foreign purchases of U.S. farmland, particularly those involving entities connected to China.
 She also introduced the Susan Muffley Act of 2025 to restore pension benefits to 21,000 salaried retirees from Delphi, an auto parts supplier with former operations in Saginaw, Michigan, which went bankrupt during the 2008 financial crisis.

 In 2025, McDonald Rivet was one of 46 House Democrats who joined all Republicans to vote for the Laken Riley Act.

+In June 2026, McDonald Rivet was one of 10 House Democrats to join the pro-capitalist, anti-socialist initiative, Promise to America after three candidates backed by the Democratic Socialists of America won Democratic congressional primaries.